360° view from Mount Defiance, Pinnacles National Park

 Hike #1 (April 11, 2009)

 Studying Google Earth, I saw some open routes at upper elevations but all lower sections up from the South Wilderness Trail looked brushy.
 So on April 11 went out to see for myself.
 Initially ascending in a narrow gully, getting around/through its brush was difficult and after two hours I'd only gotten 3/4 mile (0.4 mph!).
 And it wasn't very enjoyable.
 Somewhere my binoculars went missing, torn off by brush.
-So was thinking about abandonment but decided to first check out the ridge above where Google Earth showed less brush.
+So was thinking about aborting but first wanted to check out the ridge above, where Google Earth showed less brush.
 That ten minute climb made all the difference.
 Now on a "Rocky Ridge" with sparser brush, my speed doubled and an hour later I was on top enjoying the view.
 For the return, instead of my ascent gully I continued down along a ridge - though less brushy than the ascent, there was enough brush to make it not very enjoyable.

 Hike #2 (April 14, 2009)